Betel nut chewing: Assam

 In Assam, India, betel nut is traditionally offered as a mark of respect and auspicious beginnings.
 Paan-tamul (betel leaves and raw areca nut) may be offered to guests after tea or meals, served in a brass plate with stands called bota.
 The areca nut also appears as a fertility symbol in religious and marriage ceremonies.
-When showing respect to elders or asking for forgiveness, people, especially newlyweds place a pair of paan-tamul on a xorai, place it in front of the elder and bow to show respect.
+When showing respect to elders or asking for forgiveness, people, especially newlyweds place a pair of paan-tamul on a xorai, place it in front of the elders and bow to show respect.

 Guests may be invited to a wedding reception by offering a few areca nuts with betel leaves.
 During Bihu, the husori players are offered areca nuts and betel leaves by each household while their blessings are solicited.

 Paan-tamul is also offered to guests after the end of every feast, usually the paan-tamul-soon, or slaked lime with cardamom pods in it to freshen the breath.

-Banarasi Pan
+Banarasi Paan

-Banarasi Pan of Banaras (Varanasi) is widely famous among Indians and tourists visiting India.
+Banarasi paan of Banaras (Varanasi) is widely famous among Indians and tourists visiting India.